 If this is the last one for the year I'd like to wish everyone a very Merry Christmas (Or whichever holiday you celebrate) and a fantastic start to the new year.

-This is our second year with turkeys.
-We raised two last year and were so pleased with the results that we decided to do it again this year.
+year and were so pleased with the results that we decided to do it

 We got Mr. Turkey this spring as a young chick and cared for him all summer.
 After I got ready to write this blog entry I realized I didn't take many pictures of the birds this summer, which is a shame because this bad boy became semi-famous this weekend.